SonyCSLParis/audio-metrics/README.md

 }
 ```

-### Audio Prompt Adherence
+### Accompaniment Prompt Adherence

-The Audio Prompt Adherence metric takes pairs of audio samples (mix, and
+The Accompaniment Prompt Adherence metric takes pairs of audio samples (mix, and
 accompaniment, respectively), and computes how well mixes and accompaniments fit
 together, given a background set of (mix,accompaniment) pairs.
 The following
-example shows how to compute the Audio Prompt Adherence metric:
+example shows how to compute the Accompaniment Prompt Adherence metric:

 ```python
 from pathlib import Path